 Step 4 – Putting The Results To Use

 The primary purpose of measuring social impact is to use it for future improvements.
-That’s why if an organization collects quantitative external and internal data regarding its social impact but doesn’t use it effectively, it might go useless.
+That’s why if an organization collects quantitative external and internal data regarding its social impact but doesn’t use it effectively, it might be useless.

 After a company has collected the data on the specified performance indicators, they should hand-pick all the relevant information and evaluate the results for use.
 A basic framework to review social impact data includes,